tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/Activities/07-Stu_Conditionals/README.md

 1. Open the [starter file](Unsolved/conditionals.py).
 Look through the examples and figure out what the output would be for each conditional statement.

-2. Do not run the code yet; first see if you can follow the thought process and guess.
+2. Do not run the code yet; first see if you can follow the thought process and make a guess.

 3. Once you've guessed, run the file.